 (b) if there is no number as described in paragraph (a), a corresponding index number calculated and published by a person appointed by the Coordinator.

-[Clause 7 inserted in Gazette 18 Oct 2002 p.
+[Clause 7 inserted: Gazette 18 Oct 2002 p.
 5225.]

 8. General adjustment for 2014/15 financial year and subsequent financial years